mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 }
 ```

+In addition to the aforementioned components, the combobox can be composed of the following optional
+components, whose use is described in the sections below:

+- `ComboboxLabelComponent`
+- `ListboxGroupComponent`
+- `ListboxLabelComponent`
+- `SelectAllListboxOptionComponent`

 ## Features

 Users can configure comboboxes with a number of features to suit their specific needs.
+These
+features are described below.

 ### Single / Multi Select